 Good to know:

+The labour market in Munich continues to develop positively and is also largely unaffected by the generally weaker economic development.
+Munich’s diversified economic structure is a positive factor.
 As regards the most sought after jobs in Munich, these are in the mechanical engineering, automotive manufacturing, metallurgy, information and communication technology, energy, electrical engineering, health care and tax advising fields.

 Find a job in Munich